-For complete and accurate DC/small-signal device simulations we created the KTL model by combining the Ladbrooke model with the Khatibzadeh and Trew model.
+For complete and accurate DC/small-signal device simulation we create the KTL model by combining the Ladbrooke model with the Khatibzadeh and Trew model.
 The latter is employed to solve for the DC operating point needed in establishing the former.
 Both models share the same physical parameters, therefore the resulting combined, or integrated, model is consistently defined.